MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/Remote-Access.md

 Anyone of these services can be installed either individually or on the same server.

 >[!IMPORTANT]
 >Don't attempt to deploy Remote Access on a virtual machine \(VM\) in Microsoft Azure.
 Using Remote Access in Microsoft Azure is not supported.
-You can't use Remote Access in an Azure VM to deploy VPN, DirectAccess, or any other Remote Access feature in Windows Server 2016 or earlier versions of Windows Server.
+You can't use Remote Access in an Azure VM to deploy VPN, DirectAccess, or any other Remote Access feature in Windows Server.
 For more information, see [Microsoft server software support for Microsoft Azure virtual machines](https://support.microsoft.com/help/2721672/microsoft-server-software-support-for-microsoft-azure-virtual-machines).

 ## DirectAccess and VPN service